Aotearoa New Zealand's histories: Background

 By December 2017, after the newly elected Labour Government had made some educational reforms, the New Zealand Ministry of Education said it would work with students, parents and community to review progress across the National Curriculum.
 To support this process Ministerial Advisory and Reference Groups would be established.
-On 21 February 2018, Chris Hipkins, the Minister of Education, announced a review of the education system, and it was reported in the media [that] "the focus of his review would likely be to put in place an education model that is more reflective of the 21st century."
+On 21 February 2018, Chris Hipkins, the Minister of Education, announced a review of the education system, and it was reported in the media that "the focus of his review would likely be to put in place an education model that is more reflective of the 21st century".
 The Cabinet agreed to initial actions arising from the Curriculum, Progress and Achievement Ministerial Advisory Group's June 2019 report.
-The Advisory Group supported the development of 'new strategies and responses to create the conditions to empower all ākonga [students] and their whānau [families] to thrive in a changing world, and to meet the challenge of addressing educational inequity through a review of the "design and use of local curriculum."
+The Advisory Group supported the development of "new strategies and responses to create the conditions to empower all ākonga [students] and their whānau [families] to thrive in a changing world, and to meet the challenge of addressing educational inequity" through a review of the "design and use of local curriculum".

-There was increasing pressure for an update of the curriculums to focus on the teaching of New Zealand histories in schools but Chris Hipkins on 13 September 2018, said he didn't favour this, noting: At the moment, history is a core part of the New Zealand curriculum.
+There was increasing pressure for an update of the curriculums to focus on the teaching of New Zealand histories in schools, but Chris Hipkins said on 13 September 2018 he did not favour this, noting: At the moment, history is a core part of the New Zealand curriculum.
 What schools choose to teach within that is over to schools because schools have the ability to design their content based on local knowledge and local needs.
 I think the New Zealand Wars are an important part of New Zealand's history as a country, but again, I don't want us to become too prescriptive about which parts of the New Zealand Wars, for example, should be standard at which schools.